-According to anthropologist Alba Zaluar, the repercussion of Falcão - os meninos do tráfico has "proven once again the greater communication power that television has in relation to the other media, not only due to its capability to penetrate into so many homes, but also due to the strength of the images associated with the voice and the text of what is said" (Folha de S. Paulo, 02/26/2006).
-The event as it appears to be brings to the surface the power of the technical images that besides leading us to search the facts for the truth they seem to reveal, make, for example, the film director, for reasons associated with his own life experience, appear to be the possessor of a legitimate discourse.
+According to anthropologist Alba Zaluar, the repercussion of Falcão - os meninos do tráfico has "proven once again the greater communication power that television has in relation to the other media, not only due to its capability to penetrate into so many homes, but also due to the strength of the images associated with the voice and the text of what is said" (Folha de S. Paulo, 26/02/2006).
+The event as it appears to be brings to surface the power of the technical images, which besides leading us to search the facts for the truth they seem to reveal, make, for example, the film director, for reasons associated with his own life experience, appear to be the possessor of a legitimate discourse.
 Therefore, by making us focus on "the voice and the text of what is said", we always rely on the object of the discourse - strictly speaking, on the theme - while we more and more lose our focus on the ways the news are staged, of the discourse within the object.

-With respect, for instance, to the discourse of another documentary film, Notícias de uma guerra particular8 - also with a journalistic cachet and in which the proposition is to represent ways of life and characters related to the drug business in Brazilian favelas - we perceive that one of the narrative strategies that marks it is the panoramic view of the city of Rio de Janeiro, an urban space that includes, with its contradictions, the favela and the "asphalt9".
-At various times throughout this narrative structure we are taken by the camera to see from above a maze of lights, houses, buildings, cars and streets which, from our perspective, brings out the diversity of lives and paths to be discovered.
-The image we see is the same one Michel de Certeau (2000) reflects on when discussing the issues concerning the city and its passers-by: seen from above, according to the author, we understand that the complex dimension that inhabits our city belongs to the traces made by its pedestrians; in other words, every city only takes shape when the pedestrians trace their ways on it.
+With respect, for instance, to the discourse of another documentary film, Notícias de uma guerra particular- also with a journalistic nature and in which the proposition is to represent ways of life and characters related to the drug business in Brazilian slums - we perceive that one of the narrative strategies that marks it is the panoramic view of the city of Rio de Janeiro, an urban space that includes, with its contradictions, the slum and the "asphalt".
+At various times throughout this narrative structure we are taken by the camera to see from above a maze of lights, houses, buildings, cars and streets that, from our perspective, bring out the diversity of lives and paths to be discovered.
+The image we see is the same one Michel de Certeau (2000) reflects on when discussing the issues concerning the city and its passers-by: seen from above, according to the author, we understand that the complex dimension that dwells in our city belongs to the traces made by its pedestrians; in other words, every city only takes shape when the pedestrians trace their ways on it.

-In Noticias..., the landscape unfolded before us is soon intersected by others that reveal the favela's labyrinth, letting the viewers see faces and places full of the contradictions and paradoxes that delineate the urban space they live in.
-This view of the micro is not disconnected from the macro that surrounds it, since what we see throughout the labyrinths - children at play, guns and drugs in the hands of the drug dealers, dirty streets and pedestrians - is constitutive of it.
-We realize that the news we are having access to is about not only a particular war, but a particular event that affects everyone.
+In Noticias..., the landscape unfolded before us is soon intersected by others that reveal the slum's labyrinth, allowing us to see faces and places full of the contradictions and paradoxes that delineate the urban space they live in.
+This view of the micro is not disconnected from the macro that surrounds it, since what we see throughout the labyrinths - children playing, guns and drugs in the hands of the drug dealers, pedestrians treading dirty streets - is constitutive of it.
+Soon we realize the news we are having access to is about not only a particular war, but also a particular event that affects everyone.